Might Studebaker have survived if Sherwood Egbert had stayed healthy?

 Most importantly, Studebaker’s only high-volume car, the Lark, steadily lost altitude.
 In 1963 output dropped to roughly 75,000 units, almost 19 percent below the previous year and 43 percent below the Lark’s peak year of 1959.

-So even though the Hawk and Avanti generated almost 8,500 units in 1963, they only added up to 10 percent of Studebaker’s total production of under 84,000 units.
+So even though the Hawk and Avanti together generated almost 8,500 units in 1963, they only added up to 10 percent of Studebaker’s total production of under 84,000 units.
 This was far below breakeven point, which the Wall Street Journal reported to be roughly 120,000 units (Ostrow, 1963).

 The Lark’s 1964 facelift was the last straw